-Applicants for the Ph.D. degree must request that results from a recent Graduate Record Examination be forwarded to the University, and must meet all other general admission requirements.
-Applicants that enter the program with a M.S. degree must have earned a minimum graduate GPA of B. Minimum departmental requirements are:
+Applicants for the Ph.D. degree must request that results from a recent Graduate Record Examination, including the chemistry subject results, be forwarded to the University, and must meet all other general admission requirements.
+Applicants that enter the program with an M.S. degree must have earned a minimum graduate GPA of B. Minimum departmental requirements are:

 - 1. Course work and Research.
 Students entering at the B.S. level must complete a minimum of twenty-four (24) credit hours in their field of interest plus advanced courses, a minimum of six (6) credit hours, as designated by the area of study.
 A minimum of forty-two (42) credit hours of research is also required.
 Students entering with an M.S. degree may, upon approval of the department, transfer course credits per University regulations.
 A student must maintain an overall B average.
 In addition to the University requirement, departmental requirement is that the core courses must be passed with a grade of B or better.
 The student, however, may petition the department to balance up to six (6) hours of C grades by A grades. - 2.
 Students must demonstrate competence in two foreign languages, or such other research tool as designated by the department.
 Evidence of proficiency in the use of two research tools may be satisfied by demonstrating reading proficiency in German, French, Russian, or other approved language and/or proficiency in computer science (evidenced by passing an approved examination or satisfactory completion of an approved course). - 3.
 Pass qualifying examinations.
-Qualifying exams may include a series of cumulative exams in the field of specialization of the candidate.
-In this case, the candidate must pass six (6) exams.
-The other possibility for qualifying exams involves a one-day written exam administered by the division of specialization of the student.
-(See the Graduate Student Handbook in the section on Qualifying Exams for details.)
-Passing of the qualifying exams must be completed by the end of the third year for entrants with a B.S. degree or by the end of the second year for entrants with an M.S. degree.
+Students under the qualifying exam requirement will have two chances to pass the two parts of the qualifying exam, but must sit for both parts during their first exams sitting.
+The qualifying exam will have the following structure: